Venka97/FaceSwapCV/README.md

 # SwapCV
 SwapCV

-A script to swap faces from a specified image in a live video using OpenCV adn dlib.
+A script to swap faces from a specified image in a live video using OpenCV and dlib.

 To run the script you'll need to install dlib (http://dlib.net) including its Python bindings, Haar Cascades and OpenCV.
 You'll also need to obtain the trained model from